adworx/www.adworx.co.nz/services.md

 sidebar:
     <h4>Creative Partners</h4>

         <p>As media independents our primary focus is on the best placement advice for our clients, but we also work closely with a variety of creative designers should you need to engage a creative partner or develop a creative strategy.
-We are happy to work in collaboration with relationships you may already have.</p>
+We are happy to collaborate with partners/supplier relationships you already have.</p>

         <p>Involving media strategy and thinking during the creative development process can save both budget and time.</p>